 To change the transparency of a material

-- Right-click on the material copied into the User Catalog in the steps above and select Open from the menu.
+Right-click on the material copied into the User Catalog then select Open from the menu.